|

 - Screen-printed

-of the outdoor-grade screen inks, at 5–7 years,
+of the outdoor-grade screen inks, at approximately 5 years,

-exceeds the durability of the plate material, which has a maximum life
+matches the durability of the plate material, which has a maximum

-expectancy of about 5 years in serviceable condition.
-Important
+life expectancy of about 5 years in serviceable condition.
+(Roughly 2 to 3 years in the case of .035-gauge.)

-note: The cheapest type of plastic plates, polystyrene, which we
+note: The cheapest type of plastic plates, polystyrene (also sometimes simply called “styrene”), which we

 don’t sell, have a life expectancy in decent condition of probably

-only about a year or two under real-world conditions.
+only about a year or two at best under real-world conditions.
+Not infrequently, they may begin to degrade noticeably (yellowing and/or curling) much sooner than that.
 The most notable

 situation where polystyrene tags are used is with auto dealerships where